 18 Carat Gold Plating

 Sometimes gold plated jewellery gets a bad rep, but we are here to set the record straight!
-If produced to the correct standard, gold plated jewellery can be an affordable alternative to solid gold pieces.
+If produced to the correct standard and cared for in the correct manner, gold plated jewellery can be an affordable alternative to solid gold pieces.

 We pride ourselves on the quality of our gold plated range.
 We work exclusively with European suppliers and ensure that the plating is done to the highest standard.
 Our plating has a 3 micron thick layer of 18 carat gold on brass, much thicker than most gold plated products on the market.
 This ensures a more robust piece that will keep its colour and can even withstand moderate contact with liquids.
 Depending on how often you wear your pieces, and how you care for them, our gold plated pieces can last for years.